yosuke-furukawa/tower-of-babel/exercises/babel_setup/problem.en.md

 ```

 Once you did that, two new commands become available: `babel` and `babel-node`.
-Lets starting by using `babel-node`.
+Let's starting by using `babel-node`.

 Please create a `program.js` file that contains: